sunche243/scoreboard/README.md

 ## Comment for visitors

+This is my first SwiftUI project.

-Developer who make this app will coming back after CSAT(11/16) with large scale update
+Developer who make this app will coming back after CSAT(11/16) with large scale update.

-thank you for your interest
+Thank you for your interest.